COVID-19 Vaccine

 A vaccine needle stuck in a vial

-COVID-19 vaccines are safe and effective against the coronavirus, and they’re readily available throughout Johnson County.
-The Johnson County Department of Health and Environment strongly recommends all residents six months and older get the vaccine, which can prevent serious illness, hospitalization or even death from the coronavirus.
+COVID-19 vaccines are safe and effective for ages 6 months and older.
+The Johnson County Department of Health and Environment strongly recommends all residents who are eligible get an updated vaccine, which can prevent serious illness, hospitalization or even death from the coronavirus.

 Where to get a vaccine